kaspanet/rusty-kaspa/wasm/README.md

 There are multiple ways to use RPC:
 - Control over WebSocket-framed JSON-RPC protocol (you have to manually handle serialization)
-- Use `RpcClient` class that handles the connectivity automatically and provides RPC interfaces in a form of async function calls..
+- Use `RpcClient` class that handles the connectivity automatically and provides RPC interfaces in a form of async function calls.

 **NODEJS:** To use WASM RPC client in the Node.js environment, you need to introduce a W3C WebSocket object before loading the WASM32 library.
 You can use any Node.js module that exposes a W3C-compatible